Toontown-Mystery/Toontown-Mystery/useful/Patch Notes.md

     * Bosses:

     * Fashionbot Boss now has new music for the final round cutscene.
 (I wanted to put this for the Fashion Designer, but I can't figure out how to give him his own theme yet)

+    * SOS cards: Changed up some of the damage values to match with the gags, or even better.